What is an office supply tracking system, and why is it needed?

 Without visibility into what and how much they have and where it's located, office managers are forced to guess how many supplies to order.
 Meanwhile, they may have available supplies sitting in another department.
 And without a designated employee in charge of such decisions, companies may have duplicate orders.

-We can’t discuss office supply tracking, unfortunately, without addressing employee theft.
-It’s a pervasive issue.
+Unfortunately, we can't discuss office supply tracking without addressing employee theft.
+It's a pervasive issue.
 The latest research indicates that 95 percent of all businesses have experienced employee theft.

-Some 52 percent of employees admit to having stolen office supplies like pens, paper, or have admitted using the company printer for personal use.
+Some 52 percent of employees admit to having stolen office supplies like pens and paper or have admitted to using the company printer for personal use.
 Further, 33 percent of all business bankruptcies may be traced directly to employee theft.
-It’s probably not surprising that, according to US Chamber of Commerce employee theft statistics, employee theft is closely connected to the end of a business.
-Historically, employee theft rates rise during periods of economic recession.
+It's probably not surprising that, according to US Chamber of Commerce employee theft statistics, employee theft is closely connected to the end of a business.
+Historically, employee theft rates have risen during periods of economic recession.

-How to keep an inventory of office supplies
+How to keep track of an inventory of office supplies